dbpedia/neural-extraction-framework/GSoC25/Readme.md

 ```

 ### Installations
 Run the command below to install all requirements of the project at once(preferably in a virtual environment).
+And set you Gemini API Key under GEMINI_API_KEY in .env.
 ```
 !pip install -r requirements.txt
 ```